As a home inspector looking to expand your list of ancillary services, the commercial property inspection is one option that’s always in demand.

 Once you have your administrative and marketing components in place, you’ll need to reach out to your likely prospects.
 Here are some ways to market your inspection services directly:

 - Social media: Open new accounts strictly for your commercial property inspection company.
 Common social media outlets include Facebook, LinkedIn, Twitter, and Instagram.
 Follow and friend your service area’s downtown business association, chamber of commerce, and commercial realty companies.
-If you need help with social media, contact Inspector Media
+CCPIA has free social media graphics for members to use.

 - Business review sites: Start new business review accounts and pages for your commercial property inspection company.
 Common review sites include the Better Business Bureau (BBB), HomeGauge, HomeAdvisor, Porch, Google Business, Alignable, Angie’s List, and Yelp.